PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

 ### Vim scripts to nix store

 Value of the variable `vim` is a result of `script2ConfigFiles` call.
-The argument defines the sub-directory name from which we want to read the vim scripts.
+The argument defines the subdirectory name from which we want to read the vim scripts.

 `script2ConfigFiles` function first in `let-in` block prepares `configDir`